 The sooner therapy is begun, the better the result is likely to be.
+However, recompression may be helpful even if started 48 hours after surfacing.
 Some chambers have room for more than one person and some have room for only one.
 Treatments are usually given once or twice daily for 45 to 300 minutes.
 Most often, 100% oxygen is given at 2.5 to 3 atmospheres of pressure.

 Recompression therapy is relatively safe, but doctors try to avoid using it in people who have any of the following:

 Recompression therapy is usually avoided during pregnancy unless the mother's life is in danger because of possible harmful effects of high oxygen concentrations on the fetus.
-Recompression therapy can cause problems similar to those that occur with barotrauma (see Diving and Compressed Air Injuries: Barotrauma).
+Recompression therapy can cause problems similar to those that occur with barotrauma (see Barotrauma).
 It can also cause temporary nearsightedness, low blood sugar levels, or, rarely, toxic effects on the lungs or seizures.